 Your learning will be assessed through a portfolio of coursework and assignments.

-This qualification supports progression to employment and progression within employment for the following job roles and workers:
+This course supports progression to and within employment for the following job roles and workers:

-This qualification supports progression to further learning in the following areas:
+This course supports progression to further learning in the following areas:

 To find out more information please email email@example.com quoting the course reference, or to enrol now click the button below.